 While there is no substitute for good ol’ woodshedding with your guitar and bass to get your techniques down, using a fretwrap for your playing is one of the best investments you can make.

 They won’t magically turn you into a master, but they can make a good player sound much better by having something to help minimize unwanted noises.
-For the professional player, it just makes them sound even more pristine, and having the cleanest tone is something that all musicians should strive for.
+Of course, for the professional player, it just makes them sound even more pristine, and having the cleanest tone is something that all musicians should strive for.

 2. They’re One Of The Best Accessories For Recording Guitars & Bass